miranda-r-evans/tutorial-wiki-fe/README.md

 - Remove text ids and other unnecessary fields when sending to server.
 - \(Possibly create new text sections where appropriate if one is not present, but this shouldn't be an issue in normal usage.\)
 - Create error pop up.
+- Fix issue where a user needs to click off of the text editor before clicking save button
+- Fix data possibly getting removed from state after being sent to server.
+- Undo button after deleting a section.
+- Add loading icon for text editor.